ErlingSigurdson/Drv7SegQ595/README.md

 library supports both variants.
 The switching type (active-high or active-low) must be specified during the driver configuration.

+## Data transfer (shifting)

+The driver implemented by this library uses either bit-banging or SPI for shifting the data into the shift register.
+If you choose bit-banging, the driver will use whatever GPIO pins you assign to it.
+If you choose SPI, the driver will use the default SPI instance (although support for non-default and multiple SPI instances may be added later).

 ## Reference wiring

 Here's a typical circuit diagram for the described arrangement (assumes a common-cathode display):